coolprobn/prabinpoudel.com.np/src/pages/terms.md

 ## License

-All original content (e.g. articles, blog posts, illustrations, artwork, and photographs) available on MadeMistakes.com is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
+All original content (e.g. articles and blog posts) available on prabinpoudel.com.np is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
 Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work as long as you don't use it for commercial purposes without my prior written consent.

 ### Attribution

-If you're inclined to give credit --- a link back to the source article attributed to either [Made Mistakes](https://mademistakes.com) or [Michael Rose](https://mademistakes.com) is good enough for me.
+If you're inclined to give credit --- a link back to the source article attributed to [Prabin Poudel](https://prabinpoudel.com.np) is good enough for me.
 If you don't want to attribute my content, hey that's cool too.
 Just don't go stealing stuff and republishing it as your own.